-This project wouldn't have been possible without the wealth of knowledge and expertise from dozens of individuals and organizations that contributed to developing the Ethical Explorer Pack, especially the Institute for the Future (IFTF) and Artefact.
-Your insights and creativity were critical in making the content what it is today.
+This project wouldn't have been possible without the wealth of knowledge and expertise from dozens of individuals and organizations.
+We especially want to thank the Institute for the Future (IFTF), which identified our 8 Tech Risk Zones and conducted the original research, and Artefact.